Ann-Alex/Dikjstra/README.md

 - Step2:Run the code
 - Step 3:Input the start node and goal node in the format shown in the python notebook

-Note:Each node is stores as a tuple (cost to come, parent, (i,j), index)
+Note:Each node is stored as a tuple (cost to come, parent, (i,j), index)